Our Training Programs

 Leerburg UKC Nosework Kit https://www.amazon.com/dp/B00ELJ24AU/ref=cm_sw_r_cp_api_i_DFAJZ41K4W99DGYVQZM2 -

 Agility is a fantastic confidence builder.
-Going through tunnels and over jumps helps Tate think through what you want and execute it.
+Going through tunnels and over jumps helps dogs think through what you want and execute it.
 This helps build a free thinker and a dog who can learn how to make good choices on his own.

 Check out this site and look up YouTube videos on DIY agility equipment.
 Maybe if you know someone handy they could make a couple or just purchase a tunnel and a couple jumps.
 Or see if there are any classes offering agility!!